pietraferreira/quartz/content/notes/private/work/plt-and-got.md

 ---
 title: "PLT and GOT"
 tags:
-  - relocations
-  - help
   - work
+  - cs-concept/relocations
-  - riscv
+  - work/riscv
-  - linker
+  - cs-concept/linker
 programming-languagues:
 created: 2022-08-02
 ---
 ## Procedure Linkage Table and Global Offset Table
-If a program receives an incorrect input for example, it terminates, rendering useless all of the relocation work performed by the [dynamic linker](notes/general/linker.md).
+If a program receives an incorrect input for example, it terminates, rendering useless all of the relocation work performed by the [dynamic linker](notes/private/work/linker.md).
 To solve this, we can resolve function references **when they are called** instead of at load-time.

 This is enabled by the Procedure Linkage Table (PLT) and the Global Offset Table (GOT).